dbsystel/TUPW/README.md

 Of course, if one can use key management systems like [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [AWS KMS](https://aws.amazon.com/kms/), [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), or [Hashicorp Vault](https://www.vaultproject.io/) these should be used.
 They are safer and have more features.
 TUPW can be used if a key management system is not available.

 The idea is to store secrets in an encrypted form.
-If an attacker breaks the application and is able to access it's files and environment variables he will see
+If an attacker breaks the application and is able to access it's files and environment variables he will see something like

     4$VYb030llJwQLSmOT+OwsjA$1R447MnqP71JV12qXASEd++gR3cW9AfRUHVmWThiRwU+JzGHD99p53wbIV+kKoiy$cVBESqRgkflwX2jzBkThyfAzHWJm3L1tg5LCq849Pzw